-Altar Ego is a book concerned with gender and property.
+Altar Ego is concerned with gender and property.
 Calgary and its surrounding landscapes, east and west, provide the setting for this story of a journey made on the Bow River by a much-married daughter and her monogamous mother.
 Marlo Gilman is a content, self-employed woman in her late thirties and her mother, Bertha, is a volatile, recently widowed sixty-four year old.

 Marriage frames this narrative, creating a sub-plot that envelops Marlo and Bertha in a cycle of connections that converge with experiences of birth and death.
 While the characters examine a variety of marital engagements, Altar Ego focuses primarily on the post-connubial sites that they inhabit.